-Even if the warrant is NOT listed on the FDLE website, it might still exist.
+Even if the warrant is NOT listed on the FDLE website or these other sites, it might still exist.
 The law enforcement officer might be holding the warrant (sometimes called the “pocket warrant”) before entering it into the system.
 A criminal defense attorney can contact the investigating officer on your behalf to present your side of the story and convince them not to take out a warrant.

 Attorneys Help Resolve Warrants in the FDLE Database